 You can’t have missed the recent Spanish housing crisis.
 If you want to buy a vacation home, Spain is a great choice for buying property.

 There are also plenty of countries in Latin America where you could make a number of cost-effective investments.
-Whether you’re interested in Mexico or Colombia, why not look at the housing market?
+Whether you’re interested in Argentina, Mexico, or Colombia, why not look at the housing market?

-Speaking Spanish could help you communicate comfortably with realtors and find the right property.
+Speaking Spanish could help you communicate comfortably at each stage of the property buying process, and it could help you find the right one for you.

-There are so many business opportunities for those who speak Spanish.
+There are a whole host of reasons to learn Spanish, one of which relates to the numerous business opportunities for those who speak Spanish.
 There is so much business being done with Spanish-speaking markets, too.
-Over 80% of Mexico’s exports go to the US.

 There are also thousands of businesses with branches in Spanish-speaking countries and so many popular tourist destinations in Spanish-speaking countries.
 We’re not just talking about Spain, either.

-The growing Spanish-speaking communities in the US are creating opportunities for those who can speak Spanish.
-In fact, Spanish is the second most popular language in the US.
+The growing Spanish-speaking communities around the world are creating opportunities for those who can speak Spanish.

-The economic growth in Latin America is impressive.
-In fact, economic growth in South America has made Spanish a language that you have to know.
+If you were still debating 'why learn Spanish?', then the impressive economic growth in Latin America should persuade you.
+This economic growth in South America has made Spanish a language that you have to know.

 Spanish is the mother tongue of almost every country in South and Central America.
 A work permit would allow you to work abroad if you’ve studied Spanish.